mcsor/mcsor-github.io/projects/manoa-recipes.md

 *You can find links to the project home page as well as the deployed website below.*

 # Takeaways
-As a student, I have worked on many group projects before.
-However, this was the first time I've worked on a group coding project.
+This project was the first time I have ever worked on a group coding project.
 Because I'm used to working on coding projects myself, it took me a little while to get used to coding as a group.
-Using github issues to dictate which group member would implement which functionality made the process of working on this project much easier.
+However, it also provided me with the opportunity to learn more about group management and how to work efficiently through virtual means.
+For example, learning how to use github issues made it easier for my group members and I to communicate as it allowed us to easily dictate and see which group member would implement which functionality.
+Working on Manoa Recipes also taught me a lot about saving and pulling information from databases as well as how to design applications in a way that makes them easy for consumers to utilize.

 <hr>